gtritchie/dotfiles/README.md

 Setup commands
 --------------
 - run `install.sh`
-- also grab gary-buildtools from rstudio haven't done yet
+- also grab gary-buildtools from rstudio